Tom-Standen/OOPChessProject/README.md

   <li> Templating </li>
 </ul>

+In a nod to my grandfather, TBS, I decided to try to make a chess engine and was successful in doing so.

-The program used a number of header and source files and was compiled using Visual Studio 2013 as required by the course.
+The program used a number of header and source files and was compiled using Visual Studio 2013, as required by the course.